RNGcoin/BitpopCoin/README.md

  - 288 blocks per day
  - There is no pre-mine!

-What once started out as a troll coin, has become the de facto preferred crypto currency on the BitcoinTalk forums.
+What once started out as a troll coin, has become the de facto preferred cryptocurrency on the BitcoinTalk forums.

 We are a community, let's rally together and embrace BPC!